christianfirecup/DISCORD-GPT/README.md

-# BOTGPT - Your Discord Assistant Bot
+# BOTGPT - Your Discord Assistant API Config Bot

 ## Introduction
-Welcome to BOTGPT, an upcoming Discord bot designed to provide assistance through a simple and intuitive interface.
+Welcome to BOTGPT, an upcoming Discord bot designed to provide access the OpenAI Assistants API through a simple and intuitive interface.
 BOTGPT is currently under development and aims to integrate a powerful assistant API, offering users a wide range of capabilities right within Discord.
 Stay tuned for updates on its release and capabilities!

 ## Planned Features
 - **Information Retrieval**: (Under Development) BOTGPT will be able to fetch answers to your questions.